 I love mine and have been using it for years.

 It’s pretty big, but the large size is plenty big to hold a couple of beach towels, water bottles, snacks, books, etc.

 Those with A LOT of stuff to haul to the beach, particularly families with children, may find that a beach wagon is a good option.

-You can find wagons that have wide wheels to help it roll across soft sand (buy it on Amazon here)
+You can find wagons that have wide wheels to help it roll across soft sand (check price on Amazon here)

 Great snacks to take to the beach

 The best and easiest snacks for the beach are going to be those that travel well (won’t turn to crumb dust) and that don’t require a cooler.

 Of course, if you have a good cooler, then you have more options.

 You could even pack yourself a lunch or dinner, bring some bottled drinks…whatever!

 Here are a few of our favorite beach day snacks that don’t require a cooler: